Most Viewed

 To achieve dual-band imaging in the visible spectrum and near-infrared spectral ranges for a spaceborne multispectral camera, while adhering to the satellite payload requirements for volume, weight, and structural envelope, a compact coaxial catadioptric optical system with a shared optical path for multi-band imaging is designed.
 The system boasts a focal length of 1500 mm and a field of view of 1.37° × 1.37°.
 The average Modulation Transfer Function (MTF) across the full field of view exceeds 0.27 (at 55 lp/mm), ensuring clear imaging within the spectral range of 400~900 nm.
 Meanwhile, given the complex ambient light conditions in the space environment where the camera operates, stray light analysis is performed based on the spatial layout characteristics of the system.
 Key stray light paths are identified, and the primary and secondary mirror baffles, as well as the material properties of the optomechanical structure, are optimized.
 These enhancements further improve the stray light suppression capability of the optical system, ensuring that the Point Source Transmittance (PST) outside the avoidance angle of 45° is better than the 10−6 level.
 To meet the volume and weight requirements of spaceborne payloads, the system's stray light suppression is optimized to achieve the best possible performance without compromising the imaging quality of the space camera.

-• Space Security and In Orbit Maintenance Column
+• Space Security Column

 Journal of Space Science and Experiment.
-2024, 1(4): 106-113. https://doi.org/10.19963/j.cnki.2097-4302.2024.04.012
+2025, 2(2): 25-37. https://doi.org/10.19963/j.cnki.2097-4302.2025.02.003

 • Space Science